 Did I mention each cookie is low-carb, and only has 4 grams of net carbs?

 Pumpkin seeds are going to enhance the pumpkin flavor of our cookies so we will be grinding them into flour.
 We are also spicing our Pumpkin Cookies by adding pumpkin pie spice which is a blend of ground cinnamon, nutmeg, ginger, cloves, and allspice.
 And to give the cookies a moist, soft texture, we are also adding pumpkin puree.

 My secret to giving these Pumpkin Cookies a lighter texture is to add arrowroot powder.
 Shhh... don't tell anyone 🙂

 Both kids and adults will love these Pumpkin Spice Cookies so be sure you make enough.

 Wanna get inspired with more of my pumpkin recipes?
-Check out these other favorite recipes and share them with everyone!
+Check out these other favorite fall recipes and share them with everyone!

 *Moist Chocolate Pumpkin Bread